Tips to Use While Studying for the COMPASS

 - Gather institute-specific info on COMPASS testing: Learn more about the test taking and score requirements at your college or institute.
 Remember that each institute might have different criteria and norms related to testing.
 Hence, understanding institute-specific COMPASS essentials is highly critical.

 - Make yourself clear about the test objective: Learn that the test is evaluative in nature and is to help you get the best placement for yourself and not as a deterrent to your academic dreams.
 Hence, be relaxed about the entire COMPASS testing process, and prepare yourself.

 - At any cost, take a pre-test: Taking a pre-test helps you evaluate yourself and get an understanding of where you stand.
 You can accordingly prepare yourself.

 - Focus: You should focus on areas that are required for your chosen course.
 For example, even while applying for a Math program, you may as well need to prove your proficiency in reading and writing to some level.

-- Choose the best study material for yourself: With plenty of materials or programs available for studying for the COMPASS test, choose the ones that fit your individual needs as well as budget constraints.
+- Choose the best study material for yourself: With plenty of materials or programs available for preparing a study schedule, choose the ones that fit your individual needs as well as budget constraints.
 You may find plenty of free resources and programs, as well.

 - Ensure authenticity of materials: While choosing prep materials, also ensure that they are comprehensive or specific in nature, and include authentic and accurate information.